4th of July Fireworks, Events, + Celebrations in Raleigh + the Triangle (2025)

 Event Link

 Get ready to kick off your July 4th festivities early at our July 3rd Celebration in the Park!
-Join us for a star-spangled extravaganza featuring a movie screening of National Treasure (PG), family-friendly activities, and a mouthwatering lineup of food trucks.
+Join us for a star-spangled extravaganza featuring a movie screening of Top Gun (PG-13), family-friendly activities, and a mouthwatering lineup of food trucks.
 It’s the perfect occasion to gather your loved ones and enjoy some pre-Independence Day fun!
-This event is free, open to the public, and is suitable for all ages.
-The film will begin at dusk.
+Stay tuned for the full lineup of activities!.

 Independence Day Fishing Tournament – Bond Park Boathouse (Cary)